Mayuran: Production

 The film marked the directorial debut of Nandan Subbrayan, an erstwhile assistant of director Bala.
 He chose to make a film based on the theme of drug trafficking taking place in men’s college hostels.
 The director revealed that he based parts of the story on his own experience of living in college dormitories.
 Rookie actor Anjan Dev was signed in the lead role, while Ashmitha, a graduate from National School of Drama who had acted in Bengali films, was selected to make her debut as the lead actress.
 Vela Ramamoorthy was signed to play a character with grey shades, while Balaji Radhakrishnan from theatre group Koothu-P-Pattarai and Sashi from Jharkhand were selected for other pivotal roles.
 The film’s set in Chidambaram, and was shot in several locations, including Karaikal and Pondicherry.

 Soundtrack

-The film's soundtrack was composed by Jerald Felix.
+The film's soundtrack was composed by Jerard Felix, while Jubin handled the background score.